liborty/rstats/README.md

 ## Trait Vecu8

-Some but not all vector algebra as above, for vectors of u8.
+* Some but not all vector algebra as above, for vectors of u8.
+* Frequency count of bytes by their values (Probability Density Function).
-Information (entropy) measure for vectors of u8.
+* Entropy measure for vectors of u8 (bytes), using natural logarithms.

 ## Trait MutVectors